Katila

 • Usage and device data – technical information such as IP address, browser type, operating system, approximate region, access times, and pages or features used.
 This is typically collected via logs and similar mechanisms to keep the service secure and reliable.

-• Scan interactions – when someone scans a QR code or visits a public item link, we may record that an access occurred, along with limited technical metadata, to help you understand how your tags are being used and to protect against abuse.
+• Access interactions – when someone visits a public item link, we may record that an access occurred, along with limited technical metadata, to help you understand how your links are being used and to protect against abuse.

-• Billing and subscription data – if you upgrade to a paid plan, we process information necessary to manage your subscription, such as plan type, billing status, payment references and renewal dates.
-Full payment card data is processed by specialised payment service providers and is not stored by us.
+• Billing and subscription data – as part of your subscription, we process information necessary to manage it, including the number of properties on your account, billing status, payment references and renewal dates.
+Full payment card data is handled by our payment service provider (Stripe) and is not stored by us.

 • Support communications – messages you send to support (for example, by email), including any information you choose to include in those messages.